Volvo XC40 Recharge P8 electric review

 Volvo’s range of plug-in hybrids is among the most extensive of any manufacturer – you can buy an electrified version of every model on sale, and in some cases there’s more than one to choose from.
 But what if you want a pure-electric Volvo?

-The Swedish maker has now launched a zero-emission version of its big-selling XC40 SUV.
-Badged Volvo XC40 Recharge P8 – the ‘P’ in its name supposedly stands for ‘Pure’, with the number eight hinting at the car’s prodigious power output.
+The Swedish maker's first zero-emission effort is a version of its big-selling XC40 SUV.
+The car is badged Volvo XC40 Recharge P8 – the ‘P’ in its name supposedly stands for ‘Pure’, with the number eight hinting at the car’s prodigious power output.

 Grip is good thanks to the car’s dual-motor, all-wheel-drive setup (a more affordable, single-motor model will be available later) – and while it’s not as sharp to drive as a Jaguar I-Pace or Polestar 2, there’s still fun to be had.
 The XC40 P8 does without the R-Design’s stiffer suspension, so it’s comfortable as well.